djmasoner/Hardly-Working-Out/README.md

+# Hardly-Working-Out
+This is a gameplay workout app where users can set goals, complete workouts, and challenge other users to complete various workouts.

 # TO RUN Hardly Working(Out) v0.3:
 1. Open the Hardly Working Out file in your terminal
 2. Make sure that you are connected to the OSU VPN (so the system can access the SQL databases, we use Cisco Connect)